averagesecurityguy/cheat-sheets/kali_docker_ec2_install.md

     `sudo docker run -t -i kalilinux/kali-linux-docker /bin/bash`

-3. Once inside the root shell run the following commands to install the full Kali image:
+3. Once inside the root shell run the following command to install the full Kali image:

-    `apt-get update`
-    `apt-get install kali-linux-full`
+    `apt-get update && apt-get install kali-linux-full`

 4. Exit the docker shell.
 5. When you want to run a Kali command start a new root shell in docker and execute the command.